Where to Pick Strawberries in Orlando

 5202 Thonotosassa Rd., Plant City | (813) 752-9100 | keelfarms.com

 This farm is the producer of the popular fruit-infused wine label Keel & Curley.
 But fine-tuning grapes isn’t all they do.
-Keel Farms offers u-pick of organically grown strawberries, at $8 per pound, with blueberry u-pick to follow.
+Keel Farms offers a U-pick of organically grown strawberries, with a blueberry U-pick to follow.
 Plus, Keel Farms has a lot more going on.
-There’s a winery, brewery, restaurant and events galore.
-And Keel Farms is dog-friendly, so you can bring the family pooch along too.
+There are a winery, brewery, restaurant, and events galore.
+Keel Farms is dog-friendly so you can bring the family pooch along too.

 Related Post: Where to Pick Your Own Blueberries Near Orlando